 Mashua (Tropaeolum tuberosum) is a vegetable that has been used by humans for 8000 years and has been in cultivation for about 1400 years in Peru and Bolivia at over 3000 meters above sea level.
-It has been grown along side of the famous potato, as well as yacon and oca.
+It’s a tuberous Nasturtium and it has been grown along side of the famous potato, as well as yacon and oca.

 The whole plant is edible i.e. leafs, flowers in salads and the tubers can be eaten raw all winter fresh from the garden.
 They have a similar texture as radish with a unique peppery flavor.

 — PLEASE NOTE THIS IS A PRE SALE DUE TO HIGH DEMAND IN PREVIOUS YEARS AND TUBERS WILL BE SENT OUT IN LATE NOVEMBER —

 2 Tubers SOLD OUT

 It is a tuberous nasturtium very well suited to our cold temperate maritime climate in Ireland.
 In spring, when it’s still cold and not much else is growing, mashua takes off to an early start and it almost takes over the place with it’s climbing shoots.
 In fall it flowers and retracts back into fresh tuberous stored underground for the winter well protected from the frost.
 No artificial storage and replanting required, same as the potato and the oca when using wood chip mulch.
 In our gardens they have been coming back year after year more vigorous.

 Beautiful Ornamental plants and edible tubers!
 Vigorous tubers are freshly harvested on the day of purchase and posted unwashed for extra preservation.
 More info below.
 Tubers are available from November to April.
 Buy more get more extra free.
 Free postage on additional items!